Sharp Lower Bounds for Dyadic Square Functions of indicator functions of sets: Introduction and the main results

-The celebrated Burkholder--Davis--Gundy inequality states that the $L_{p}$ norm of the square function $S_{2}(f)$ is comparable to $L_{p}$ norm of $f$ for all $p$, $1<p<\infty$ (see \cite{BDS1}, \cite{BDS2}).
-For conditionally symmetric martingales, in particular dyadic martingales, we have better bounds (see \cite{Wang1}, \cite{Wang2}, \cite{Davis} and references therein): there exist universal constants $0<c,C<\infty$ such that
+The celebrated Burkholder--Davis--Gundy inequality states that the $L_{p}$ norm of the square function $S_{2}(f)$ is comparable to the $L_{p}$ norm of $f$ for all $p$, $1<p<\infty$ (see \cite{BDS1}, \cite{BDS2}).
+For dyadic martingales, we have better bounds (see \cite{Wang1}, \cite{Wang2}, \cite{Davis} and references therein): there exist universal constants $0<c,C<\infty$ such that